Angorance/HEIGVD_GitInsights/README.md

 * **Daniel Gonzalez Lopez** - *Backend* - [Angorance](https://github.com/Angorance)
 * **Héléna Reymond** - *Backend* - [LNAline](https://github.com/LNAline)

+For the frontend, we decided to use Angular 6 (JavaScript framework using TypeScript) to have a structured web app with Material Design.
+For the backend, we used Express (Javascript framework using NodeJS) to build a REST Api.

 ## What's for?

 Our application is for giving an **insight** about GitHub accounts and their usage.
 Hence our application shows some statistics of the authenticated user and analyse his past commits / issues to give some tips on how to be a better GitHuber (or dev).